-Set out two chairs at the front of the room, and on each chair, tape one of the two Good Choice/Bad Choice labels.
-Line students up in two lines.
-Read from the Choices List: Eating & Growing, and have the first student in each line run to the correct chair that identifies whether the listed choice is a good choice or a bad choice.
+Draw two columns on the board.
+Tape the Good Choice/Bad Choice labels above their respective column.
+Read from the Choices List: Eating & Growing, and have volunteer students identify whether the listed choice is a good choice or a bad choice.